BeeGeeEss/Natal-Chart-App/README.md

 From the list of relevant libraries - two were selected and compared (Kerykeion | Natal) with Kerykeion being a better fit for this application due to it's ability to input latitude, longitude and timezone, rather than needing to convert timezones manually.

+## Acknowledgments

+Some idea generation, library/licence comparisons, and guidance on document structure were provided by ChatGPT (GPT-4o, OpenAI, 2025).

 ## Installation & Requirements

 *Kerykeion* requires Python 3.9 or higher. *Figlet* requires Python 3.9 or higher. *Colorama* will work on a range of Python versions which includes 3.9/3.10.